How to smell your own breath

 This method is not as reliable as the others but does give you a good idea if there are particles or compounds in between your teeth that are causing odors and bad breath.
 What you do is use the floss or toothpick as you normally would and then smell it after using it.

 Closing Note: One of the easiest and most accurate ways to know if you have bad breath is to ask someone else you know closely.
+If you discover that you do have bad breath, please read our article on What Causes Bad Breath and then our article on How To Get Rid of Bad Breath.
+With time and effort you will greatly reduce your bad breath and have greater confidence around others.

 Below in the comments let us know what method worked best for you or if you have discovered a method that works better.
 Thanks!